Shakshuka gets everyone to the breakfast table, usually for seconds! This exciting recipe is so easy to make and ‘wow’s diners every time!

 How to make this Shakshuka Recipe – Step by Step:

-Olive oil is heated in a large skillet to sauté chopped onions, bell pepper and jalapeno pepper until soft.
+STEP 1: Heat the olive oil in a large skillet.
+Sauté chopped onions, bell pepper and jalapeno pepper until soft.

-Aromatic spices and kosher salt are added to the vegetables to cook for 2 minutes.
-Finally the crushed tomatoes are added and simmered for 20 minutes making a flavorful thick sauce.
+STEP 2: Add the aromatic spices and kosher salt to the vegetables to cook for 2 minutes.

-Once all the eggs are in place, the skillet is covered and the eggs allowed to poach gently in the sauce for 8-10 minutes until the whites are cooked and the yolk will still run when cut into.
+STEP 5: Cover the skillet allow the eggs allowed to poach gently in the sauce for 8-10 minutes.
+TIP: cook until the whites are cooked and the yolk will still run when cut into).

 A scoop of the sauce, an egg or two are served with crusty toasted sliced of bread!